 Feedback Loop

-Providing a regular feedback loop among planners and architects is a key step in delivering a successful courthouse project.
-As planners conduct the trends analysis and develop projections for workload and staffing, it’s important for them to keep the architects in the loop.
-Likewise, as the architects develop the program of requirements, conceptual layouts, and final design, it’s important to provide planners the opportunity to provide feedback.
+A regular feedback loop among planners and architects is critical in delivering a successful courthouse project.
+As planners conduct the trends analysis and develop projections for workload and staffing, they must keep the architects in the loop.
+Likewise, as the architects create the program of requirements, conceptual layouts, and final design, it’s essential to provide planners with the opportunity to provide feedback.
 This allows for a cohesive blend of analysis and architecture throughout every stage of the courthouse project.

 Better Together

 A courthouse project is better when planners and architects work together from kick-off to design completion.
 Creating a unified team requires commitment from all team members to be actively engaged throughout the project.
-Although this may seem daunting given the extra time required from both planners and architects, it is key to setting a vision for the court’s future and delivering a successful courthouse project – one that will not only meet the needs of the court, but also serve as a proud architectural landmark in the community.
+Although this may seem daunting given the extra time needed from both planners and architects, it is critical to setting a vision for the court’s future and delivering a successful courthouse project – one that will not only meet the needs of the court but also serve as a proud architectural landmark in the community.